 The model example presented in Figure 2 uses a "before" and "after" scenario to highlight the net environmental benefits of management practices used to enhance water cycling, wildlife habitats (aquatic) and nutrient cycling categories.
 The case study used for this example is the Agricultural Water Enhancement Program; Northern San Joaquin River water Quality Project (AWEP, 2011).
 The case study describes how NRCS funds were used to improve the environmental quality of impaired waterways from sediment, nutrients, and pesticides.
-Specific irrigation and farming practices, such as micro-irrigation systems and tail water recirculation systems, were implemented on 5,229 acres by growers to meet requirements of the Central Valley Irrigated Lands Regulatory Program.
+Specific irrigation and farming practices, such as microirrigation systems and tail water recirculation systems, were implemented on 5,229 acres by growers to meet requirements of the Central Valley Irrigated Lands Regulatory Program.
 The completed work resulted in two, of three, waterways meeting state standards for pesticides and toxicity.
-The assessment model shows the qualitative benefits of the management practices that improved the net environmental quality in Northern San Joaquin River water cycling as a result of micro-sprinkler irrigation which significantly reduce surface water runoff compared to furrow or flood irrigation, aquatic wildlife habitat improvements by meeting state regulatory requirements for pesticides in waterways, and nutrient cycling from the development of tail water recirculation systems and holding ponds.
+The assessment model shows qualitatively the benefits of the management practices that improved the net environmental quality in Northern San Joaquin River waterways.
+Color changes from red to green are noted from the "before" to "after" scenarios in Figure 2 for water cycling as a result of micro-sprinkler irrigation which significantly reduce surface water runoff compared to furrow or flood irrigation, aquatic wildlife habitat improvements by meeting state regulatory requirements for pesticides in waterways, and nutrient cycling from the development of tail water recirculation systems and holding ponds.